maxcdietrich/BLANDFIRE/README.md

 #### How to run the code
 All .py files can be run from the terminal.

+#### Citations
+- The wind data that we use in our model was generated with the [WindNinja](https://www.firelab.org/project/windninja) CFD tool.
+- Elevation and fuel data was accessed through the [LANDFIRE](https://www.landfire.gov/index.php) database

 ### Contact Information
 Shawn: salbertson@olin.edu<br />
 Florian: fschwarzinger@olin.edu